 Legislation:

-Provide regulatory incentives to develop telecommunications in marginalized areas, including packaging urban projects with rural/remote area projects, in an effort to achieve universal service.
+Recognize the need to provide regulatory incentives to develop telecommunications in marginalized areas, including packaging urban projects with rural/remote area projects, in an effort to achieve universal service.

-Discuss and review the cataloguing of the Electric and Electronic Equipment (EEE), fostering the “local” labeling in each member country, determining if, for example, an EEE is really recyclable or environment-friendly, not only in its’ origin but in the country of use/final destination.
+Encourage to discuss and review the cataloguing of the Electric and Electronic Equipment (EEE), fostering the “local” labeling in each member country, determining if, for example, an EEE is really recyclable or environment-friendly, not only in its’ origin but in the country of use/final destination.

-Subscribe to international agreements and encourage governments to include in their regulations laws obliging manufacturers to use certified methodologies and procedures, as well as quality standards based on, for instance, ISO standards to significantly reduce the EEE breakage rate and, therefore, the resulting WEEE volume.
+Encourage governments to include in their regulations laws obliging manufacturers to use certified methodologies and procedures, as well as quality standards based on, for instance, ISO standards to significantly reduce the EEE breakage rate and, therefore, the resulting WEEE volume.

 Encourage the sustainable grow through e-environment tools.